 The largest city in the Historic Heartland region, Macon enjoys a progressive energy and a variety of attractions that range from ancient Indians to modern rock musicians.

-On the outskirts of town, Ocmulgee National Monument marks the site where a number of prehistoric Indian cultures built burial and ceremonial mounds.
+On the outskirts of town, Ocmulgee Mounds National Historical Park marks the site where a number of prehistoric Indian cultures built burial and ceremonial mounds.
 Groups can visit a museum at the visitors center and walk into a reconstructed ceremonial mound to learn about the rituals that took place there many centuries ago.

 Closer to downtown, the Hay House is a wonderful example of antebellum architecture.
 Built between 1845 and 1849, this seven-story home was inspired by palatial architecture in Europe and features vaulted ceilings, stained-glass windows and doors, detailed wall murals and a hidden room.